 The Authority operates as an enterprise activity.
 The Authority's enterprise (proprietary) fund financial statements are reported using the economic resources measurement focus.
 Proprietary and fiduciary fund financial statements are reported using the accrual basis of accounting.
 Under this method, revenues are recognized when earned, and expenses are recorded as liabilities when incurred, without regard to receipt or payment of cash.
 Nonexchange transactions, in which the Authority gives (or receives) value without directly receiving (or giving) equal value in exchange, include availability fees (fees assessed new customers or developers for the cost of water or wastewater system capacity), grants, and donations.
 Revenue from availability fees, grants and donations are recognized in the fiscal year in which all eligibility requirements have been satisfied.
-The Authority accrues revenue for services rendered but not yet billed at the end of the fiscal year.
 The Authority follows all applicable GASB pronouncements.